 When I test revocation in the document tracking site, I see a message that says people can still access the document for up to 30 days—is this time period configurable?

 Yes.
 This message reflects the use license for that specific file.

 If you revoke a file, that action can be enforced only when the user authenticates to the Azure Rights Management service.
 So if a file has a use license validity period of 30 days and the user has already opened the document, that user continues to have access to the document for the duration of the use license.
 When the use license expires, the user must reauthenticate, at which point the user is denied access because the document is now revoked.

 The user who protected the document, the Rights Management issuer is exempt from this revocation and is always able to access their documents.

-The default value for the use license validity period for a tenant is 30 days and you can configure this value by using the PowerShell cmdlet, Set-AadrmMaxUseLicenseValidityTime.
-This setting can be overridden by a more restrictive setting in a label or template.
+The default value for the use license validity period for a tenant is 30 days and this setting can be overridden by a more restrictive setting in a label or template.
 For more information about the use license and how to configure it, see the Rights Management use license documentation.

 Can Rights Management prevent screen captures?

 By not granting the Copy usage right, Rights Management can prevent screen captures from many of the commonly used screen capture tools on Windows platforms (Windows 7, Windows 8.1, Windows 10, Windows Phone) and Android.
 However, iOS and Mac devices do not allow any app to prevent screen captures, and browsers (for example, when used with Outlook Web App and Office Online) also cannot prevent screen captures.

 Preventing screen captures can help to avoid accidental or negligent disclosure of confidential or sensitive information.
 But there are many ways that a user can share data that is displayed on a screen, and taking a screen shot is only one method.
 For example, a user intent on sharing displayed information can take a picture of it using their camera phone, retype the data, or simply verbally relay it to somebody.